-I have listed free tuition universities in Germany for international students located in these affordable cities, make an affordable destination choice today!
-Did you know you can study in Germany with a living cost as low as 200 euros per month?
-Sit tight and explore cities in Germany that are very affordable to live and study in.
+Come and read our listed tuition free universities in Germany for international students located in affordable cities; make an affordable destination choice today!
+Are you aware of free study in Germany even in English language with a living cost as low as 200 euros per month?
+Hang on and explore cities in Germany that are very affordable to live and study in.

-List of Universities in Germany for International Students that are Tuition-Free
+List of Tuition Free Universities in Germany for International Students

 - Technical University of Munich